 This is the critical guarantee of speculative decoding: the output quality is mathematically identical to normal generation.

 Here's why: every token produced by speculative decoding is verified by the target model.
-The draft model is just a speedup trick—it never creates the final output.
+The draft model is just a speedup trick.
+It never creates the final output.
 It only proposes candidates, and the target model checks them.

 Think of it this way: Speculative decoding is like using a calculator to speed up arithmetic.
 The calculator proposes answers, you verify them.
-If the calculator is right, great—you save time.
+If the calculator is right, great.
+You save time.
 If it's wrong, you catch it immediately.
 Either way, your final answer is correct.

 In formal terms, speculative decoding uses a technique called acceptance-rejection sampling.
 The probability distribution of output tokens is preserved exactly.
 You get the same statistical distribution of responses as you would without spec decode.